Rinstrument/.github/profile/README.md

  - Specify regression models in the context of IRT with both fixed and random effects (i.e., mixed modeling)
  - Simple model syntax to describe IRT models with and without regression

+## Documentation & Source

-The `inirt` R package source code can be found at [github.com/inirt/inirt](https://github.com/inirt/inirt) --
+ - The `inirt` R package source code can be found at [github.com/inirt/theta2](https://github.com/inirt/theta2)

-Full documentation and tutorials can be found at [inirt.github.io/doc/](https://inirt.github.io/doc/) --
+ - Full documentation and tutorials can be found at [inirt.github.io/doc/](https://inirt.github.io/doc/)

 ---